 2016

-Artist celebrates his 80th birthday.
-The William Robinson Gallery hosts a high tea and conversation with The Honourable Quentin Bryce AD CVO and the artist.
+Celebrates his 80th birthday.
+The William Robinson Gallery hosts a high tea and conversation between the artist and the Honourable Quentin Bryce AD CVO.
+William Robinson: Genesis opens at the William Robinson Gallery, QUT, exploring Robinson’s works on paper and their connections to his major paintings.

 2017